MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 A successful SAP integration with Microsoft Power Platform requires that you work with your organization's IT administrators.
 With some planning, setup, and configuration, they will be able to ensure that your SAP system can communicate with Power Platform.

-## Get started
+## Prepare for SAP integration

-Take the following steps to support a successful deployment of the public preview SAP Integration solution:
+Take the following steps to support a successful deployment of the preview SAP Integration solution:

 1. Join the [Power Apps community forum](https://aka.ms/sap-powerusers-community) to ask questions, get helpful guidance, and share feedback about your organization's experience setting up and using the SAP Integration solution.